 Each year Firstgas is required to forecast demand for each transmission access product for the coming year starting 1 October.
 This forecasting is informed by an independent forecast of gas flows across the network (completed by Aretê Consulting Limited), that is peer reviewed by Firstgas staff.
-These forecasts take account of the growth in existing loads, as well as known new loads coming onto the transmission system.
+These forecasts use statistical methods as well as market information to project changes to existing loads.
+For GY2022, there are no new loads projected to come onto the transmission system.

-In forecasting demand for the upcoming year, Firstgas and Aretê have considered the likely impact of the COVID-19 pandemic on gas demand.
-Aretê's original forecast, provided prior to the COVID-19 lockdown, was refreshed in July 2020 to take account of the most recent data available and the lingering effects of the lockdown.
-We have also sought advice from our major customers and reduced demand from prior years at some delivery points based on this advice.
+In forecasting demand for the upcoming year, Firstgas and Aretê have considered the likely impact of the exit of several industrial customers on gas demand.
+We have sought advice from our major customers and reduced demand from prior years at some delivery points based on this advice.

 The forecast delivered quantities were used to estimate the throughput quantities for each non-standard contract and each standard delivery point.
-Non-standard contract capacity quantities were maintained at the same values or the same proportionality to throughput as actuals for GY2021, unless advised otherwise by our customers.
+Non-standard contract capacity quantities were maintained at the same values or the same proportionality to throughput as actuals for GY2022, unless advised otherwise by our customers.